Generative Artificial Intelligence: Updates and Articles for Instructors

 • Limited frame of reference: Outputs are generated based on the user's input and the data that the AI has been trained on.
 When asking an AI about current events or information not widely circulated on the internet, it may produce outputs that are not accurate, relevant, or current because its frame of reference is limited to data that it has been trained on.

 • Citation: Although the idea behind generative AI is to generate unique responses, there have been documented cases in which an AI has produced outputs containing unchanged, copyrighted content from its dataset.
 Even when an AI produces a unique response, some are unable to verify the accuracy of their outputs or provide sources supporting their claims.
+Additionally, AI tools have been known to produce inaccurate information, citations, and can even hallucinate citations

 • Machine learning bias: AI tools may produce outputs that are discriminatory or harmful due to pre-existing bias in the data it has been trained.

-The potential for tools like ChatGPT seems almost endless — writing complete essays, creating poetry, summarizing books and large texts, creating games, translating languages, analyzing data, and more.
-ChatGPT and its contemporaries can interpret and analyze language, similar to how human beings can.
+The potential for GAI tools seems almost endless — writing complete essays, creating poetry, summarizing books and large texts, creating games, translating languages, analyzing data, and more.
+GAI tools can interpret and analyze language, similar to how human beings can.
 These tools have become more conversational and adaptive with each update, making it difficult to discern between what is generated by an AI and what is produced by a human, and the machine-learning models they are based upon imitate the way humans learn, so their accuracy and utility will only continue to improve over time.

 What Does This Mean for Educators?

 The existence of this technology raises questions about which tasks will be completed all or in part by machines in the future and what that means for our learning outcomes, assessments, and even disciplines.
-Some experts are discussing to what extent it should become part of the educational enterprise to teach students how to write effective AI prompts and use tools like ChatGPT to produce work that balances quality with efficiency.
+Some experts are discussing to what extent it should become part of the educational enterprise to teach students how to write effective AI prompts and use GAI tools to produce work that balances quality with efficiency.
 Other instructors are considering integrating lessons on AI ethics or information literacy into their teaching.
 Meanwhile, organizations like Inside Higher Ed have rushed to conduct research and surveys on current and prospective AI usage in higher ed to offer some benefits and challenges of using generative AI for leaders in higher education looking to make informed decisions about AI guidance and policy.

 Next Steps for UWGB Instructors